 Coat of arms of Dardanus, son of Zeus, first king of Troy.
 We can see some attributed arms.
 Attributed arms are Western European coats of arms given retrospectively to persons real or fictitious who died before the start of the age of heraldry in the latter half of the 12th century.
 Source: Ehrenspiegel des Hauses Österreich (1500-1555).

-The three theories favored by heraldists of the past, which have come down to us but which historians today have discarded, are: I, coat of arms are nothing other than the continuation of the family and military emblems of ancient Rome and Greece;
+The three theories favoured by heraldists of the past, which have come down to us but which historians today have discarded, are: I, coat of arms are nothing other than the continuation of the family and military emblems of ancient Rome and Greece;

 Hoplite wearing his shield, the “aspis”, with a dog decoration.
 Attic red-figure eye-cup, 500–490 BC.
 From Chiusi, Italy.